watty62/SOD/Scottish_Government.md

 ES - In their [June 2019 Digital Strategy](https://education.gov.scot/Documents/ESDigitalStrategyJune2019.pdf) at Principle 5 says "...Education Scotland’s digital services must: Publish open data where possible to foster innovation in Scottish education...."
 But further than that I couldn't find specific actions or timescale in relation to open data, nor could I locate any data published since the strategy.

 FLS - Querying the FLS site for 'Open Data' [was not at all helpful](https://forestryandland.gov.scot/search-results?q=open+data).
-The second result for Wildfire Prevention said that access to it was forbidden.
+The second result for Wildfire Prevention said [Mar 2020] that access to it was forbidden.
 So why list it in public search results?

-The first result was for "Energy Offering 2019" (whatever that means) and the final line of that page linked to a specific resource on an [Arc GIS site](http://data-forestry.opendata.arcgis.com/datasets/c31ae81655fb4c279a5d97b39065d63b_0/data) offering 10 boundary shapefiles.
+The first result was for "Energy Offering 2019" (_whatever that means_) and the final line of that page linked to a specific resource on an [Arc GIS site](http://data-forestry.opendata.arcgis.com/datasets/c31ae81655fb4c279a5d97b39065d63b_0/data) offering 10 boundary shapefiles.
 I found that navigating back to the home of that GIS site (actually a UK-wide Forestry Commission site) then allowed me to locate [19 resources for Scotland](http://data-forestry.opendata.arcgis.com/search?tags=Scotland).
 I checked a few.
 Some had an OGL licence.
 Others had a 'Custom Licence' such as 'There are no public access constraints to this data.
 Use of this data is subject to the Open Government LicenceAny maps produced using this data should contain the following Forestry Commission acknowledgement: "Contains, or is based on, information supplied by the Forestry Commission. © Crown copyright and database right 2019 Ordnance Survey [100021242]'.

 SF - this has an [ARC GIS respoitory](https://open-data-scottishforestry.hub.arcgis.com/search?collection=Dataset) with an impressive 71 sets of very intersting data.
 The several that I looked at were marked as having a "Custom Licence" but on clicking each they stated "In using the data from this website you acknowledge that you have read, understood and agree to abide by the terms and conditions of the Open Government Licence 3.0."
 No link was provided to the OGL3 to explain its terms, though.
 They also have a clear, but slightly dated Open Data plan.